zihadbinjahangir/zihadbinjahangir/README.md

 ### Hi there 👋

 - 🔭 I’m a student
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently working on Pioneer Alpha
 - 👯 I’m looking to collaborate on Machine Learning Project
 - 🤔 I’m looking for help with Improving ML model
 - 💬 Ask me about Machine Learning